ajeetraina/swagstore/README.md

 ![](atsea_store.png)
-#  AtSea Shop Demonstration Application
+#  Swag Store Demonstration Application

-The AtSea Shop is a demonstration application comprised of:
+The Swag Store is a demonstration application comprised of:

 * Java REST application written using Spring-Boot,
 * a database for product inventory, customer data, and orders,